Learning to Generate Better Than Your LLM: Introduction

-However, using SL to train sequence prediction models presents a challenging mismatch between the training and testing regimes, namely, \emph{metric mismatch}~\citep{wiseman2016sequence}.
+However, using supervised learning (SL) to train LLMs presents a challenging metric mismatch \citep{wiseman2016sequence} between the training and testing regimes.
 The metric mismatch arises from the training metric being the log-loss while the testing metrics are task-specific such as BLEU or user satisfaction rating.
-This discrepancy is magnified when fine-tuning LLMs on downstream tasks where the main goal is not just producing fluent text but also being proficient at solving the specific task. \looseness=-1
+This discrepancy is magnified when fine-tuning LLMs on downstream tasks where the main goal is not just producing fluent text but also being proficient at solving the specific task.
+Another mismatch is the training and testing distributions mismatch.
+SL methods train model on the given static datasets, while in inference time, the LLMs need to make prediction \emph{conditioned on the text it has generated by itself}.
+Such a distribution mismatch during training and testing has been widely observed in literature such as Imitation Learning and RL \citep{ross2011reduction}, robotics \citep{ross2013learning}, and NLP \citep{bengio2015scheduled, arora2022exposure}.\looseness=-1

-Reinforcement Learning (RL) by definition address this metric mismatch by directly optimizing the metrics through reward feedback.
-Indeed, OpenAI fine-tunes LLMs with RL on a learned metric from human feedback to align LLMs to human intentions, leading to the great success of ChatGPT \citep{chatgpt}.
-Recently, GRUE benchmark \citep{ramamurthy2022rl4lm} systematically studied RL versus SL when finetuning LLMs on downstream tasks with pre-defined rewards.
-GRUE's preliminary results demonstrate the benefit of RL when finetuning LLMs, leading to the release of popular codebases such as RL4LMs \citep{ramamurthy2022rl4lm} and TRLX \citep{trlx}, that enables RL for language models.
-However, ChatGPT, RL4LMs, TRLX use vanilla policy gradient methods which are known to be sample inefficient and sensitive to local minima due to the combinatorially large search space of natural language generation \citep{ramamurthy2022rl4lm}. \looseness=-1
+Reinforcement Learning (RL) addresses these mismatches by directly optimizing the metrics through reward feedback \emph{on the states generated by the RL agent itself}.
+The ability to test in real world and obtain reward feedback to correct and improve the agents' behaviors on the fly makes RL a more powerful learning paradigm than SL.
+Recently, OpenAI fine-tuned LLMs with RL from human feedback (RLHF) to better align LLMs to human intentions, leading to the great success of ChatGPT \citep{chatgpt}.
+Following this, multiple other models trained with RL such as Anthropic's Claude2 \citep{claude2} and Meta's LLama2 \citep{touvron2023llama} further proved the effectiveness of RL.
+Recently, GRUE benchmark \citep{ramamurthy2022rl4lm} systematically studied RL versus SL when finetuning LLMs on downstream tasks with predefined rewards.
+GRUE's preliminary results demonstrate the benefit of RL when fine-tuning LLMs, leading to the release of popular codebases such as RL4LMs \citep{ramamurthy2022rl4lm}, TRLx \citep{trlx} and AlpacaFarm \citep{dubois2023alpacafarm}, that enables RL for language models.
+However, ChatGPT, RL4LMs, TRLX, and AlpacaFarm all use vanilla policy gradient methods known to be sample inefficient and sensitive to local minima due to the combinatorially large search space of natural language generation \citep{ramamurthy2022rl4lm}. \looseness=-1